enrike/ehu-abstractions/readme.txt

 --- Description ---
-EHU is a set of abstractions for PureData real-time graphical programming environment (http://www.puredata.org , http://en.wikipedia.org/wiki/Puredata).
+EHU is a set of abstractions for PureData real-time graphical programming environment.
 EHU aims to allow for rapid prototyping of interactive systems.
-Most abstractions provided encapsulate the GUI elements to control them, this is to minimise the creation of elements and connections.
+Most abstractions in EHU encapsulate the GUI widgets to control them minimising the job of creation of widgets and connections.
-Main areas covered by EHU abstractions are : playing video files, controlling video cameras, displaying pictures, playing samples, audio effects, DMX controls, and some general utilities.
+EHU covers playing video files, controlling video cameras, displaying pictures, playing samples, audio effects, DMX controls, and some general utilities.

 -- Contact --